 If you can learn how to fix a car issue, or just have a car with no issues lol, it will save you thousands of dollars!
 We were literally headed out of our driveway to a family reunion with the kids a couple years back when our car started smoking.
 It was a $400 fix to take it in, but he bought the part for $50 and we were off 3 hours later.
 Thank you, YouTube!

-Learn some basic plumbing skills
+11. Learn basic plumbing skills

 If I could tell you how much money we have saved by not calling the plumber…it’s hundreds!
 Between losing tons of hair down the drain after each baby has been born (ya that actually happens if you didn’t know!) to kids dropping things down the sink and toilet for fun…ug.